kenrollins/Dell-AITC/docs/neo4j/schema_planning/v2.2/SCHEMA_VISUALIZATION_V2.2.md

-# Dell-AITC Schema Visualization
+# Dell-AITC Schema Visualization v2.2

 ## Overview
-This document provides a visual representation of the Dell-AITC schema, focusing on the relationships between AI technology categories and federal use cases.
+This document provides a visual representation of the Dell-AITC schema version 2.2, focusing on the relationships between AI technology categories and federal use cases.

 ## Version Information
 ```yaml